hunkyburrito/xdg-desktop-portal-termfilechooser/README.md

     ninja -C build
     ninja -C build install  # run with superuser privileges

+On Alpine/postmarketOS, copy the configs to the right place:

+    mkdir -p ~/.config/xdg-desktop-portal-termfilechooser/
+    sudo cp ~/Downloads/xdg-desktop-portal-termfilechooser/contrib/config ~/.config/xdg-desktop-portal-termfilechooser/
+    sudo cp ~/Downloads/xdg-desktop-portal-termfilechooser/contrib/yazi-wrapper.sh ~/.config/xdg-desktop-portal-termfilechooser/
+    sudo cp ~/Downloads/xdg-desktop-portal-termfilechooser/termfilechooser.portal /usr/share/xdg-desktop-portal/portals/

 On Debian, move the `termfilechooser.portal` file:

     sudo mv /usr/local/share/xdg-desktop-portal/portals/termfilechooser.portal /usr/share/xdg-desktop-portal/portals/

 ### Config files

-Copy the `config` and any of the wrapper scripts in `contrib` dir to `~/.config/xdg-desktop-portal-termfilechooser`.
+Copy the `config` and any desired wrapper scripts in the `contrib` dir to `~/.config/xdg-desktop-portal-termfilechooser`.
 Edit the `config` file to set your preferred terminal emulator and file manager applications.

-For terminal emulator.
-You can set the `TERMCMD` environment variable instead of edit wrapper file.
-So you only need to copy `config`.
-By default wrappers is placed at `/usr/local/share/xdg-desktop-portal-termfilechooser/`
+For setting your terminal emulator, you can set the `TERMCMD` environment variable instead of editing the wrapper file.
+This way you only need to copy `config`.
+By default, wrappers are placed in `/usr/local/share/xdg-desktop-portal-termfilechooser/`

 Example: